flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 +++++++++++++++

 FleCSI does not provide ready-to-use, distributed data-structure types.
-Rather, it provides "proto data-structure types" called *core topologies*.
+Rather, it provides "proto data-structure types" called *topology categories*.
 These require additional compile-time information, such as the number of dimensions of a multidimensional array, and additional run-time information, such as how to distribute their data, to form a concrete data structure.
 Applications are expected to define *specializations* to provide all of this information.

-FLAXPY is based on the ``user`` core topology, so named because it is arguably the simplest core topology that behaves as a user would expect.
+FLAXPY is based on the ``user`` category, so named because it is the simplest available to users.
 It is essentially a 1-D vector of user-defined *fields* with no support for ghost cells.
-All core topologies specify a ``coloring`` type, which represents additional run-time data the topology needs to produce a concrete data structure.
+Each category specifies a ``coloring`` type, which represents additional run-time data the topology needs to produce a concrete data structure.
 A specialization must define a ``color`` member function that accepts whatever parameters make sense for that specialization and returns a ``coloring``.
-The ``user`` core topology defines its ``coloring`` type as a ``std::vector<std::size_t>`` that represents the number of vector indices to assign to each *color*.
+The ``user`` category defines its ``coloring`` type as a ``std::vector<std::size_t>`` that represents the number of vector indices to assign to each *color*.
 (A color is a unit of data upon which a point task operates.)
-``user`` does not require that the specialization provide any compile-time information, but most other core topologies do.
+``user`` does not require that the specialization provide any compile-time information, but most other categories do.

 FleCSI provides the ``equal_map`` utility for dividing indices as equally as possible among colors.
 The following helper function, still within the ``flaxpy`` namespace,